Fluoxetine

-Fluoxetine, sold under the brand name Prozac, among others, is an antidepressant of the selective serotonin reuptake inhibitor (SSRI) class.
-It is used for the treatment of major depressive disorder, obsessive–compulsive disorder (OCD), bulimia nervosa, panic disorder, and premenstrual dysphoric disorder.
+Fluoxetine, sold under the brand name Prozac, among others, is an antidepressant medication of the selective serotonin reuptake inhibitor (SSRI) class used for the treatment of major depressive disorder, anxiety, obsessive–compulsive disorder (OCD), panic disorder, premenstrual dysphoric disorder, and bulimia nervosa.
 It is also approved for treatment of major depressive disorder in adolescents and children 8 years of age and over.
 It has also been used to treat premature ejaculation.
 Fluoxetine is taken by mouth.

-Common side effects include indigestion, trouble sleeping, sexual dysfunction, loss of appetite, dry mouth, and rash.
-Serious side effects include serotonin syndrome, mania, seizures, an increased risk of suicidal behavior in people under 25 years old, and an increased risk of bleeding.
-Antidepressant discontinuation syndrome is less likely to occur with fluoxetine than with other antidepressants, but it still happens in many cases.
-Fluoxetine taken during pregnancy is associated with significant increase in congenital heart defects in the newborns.
+Common side effects include loss of appetite, nausea, diarrhea, headache, trouble sleeping, dry mouth, and sexual dysfunction.
+Serious side effects include serotonin syndrome, mania, seizures, an increased risk of suicidal behavior, and an increased risk of bleeding.
+Antidepressant discontinuation syndrome is less likely to occur with fluoxetine than with other antidepressants.
+Fluoxetine taken during pregnancy is associated with a significant increase in congenital heart defects in newborns.
 It has been suggested that fluoxetine therapy may be continued during breastfeeding if it was used during pregnancy or if other antidepressants were ineffective.

-Fluoxetine was discovered by Eli Lilly and Company in 1972, and entered medical use in 1986.
-It is on the World Health Organization's List of Essential Medicines.
-It is available as a generic medication.
-In 2020, it was the 25th most commonly prescribed medication in the United States, with more than 23million prescriptions.
-Lilly also markets fluoxetine in a fixed-dose combination with olanzapine as olanzapine/fluoxetine (Symbyax).
+Fluoxetine was invented by Eli Lilly and Company in 1972 and entered medical use in 1986.
+It is on the World Health Organization's List of Essential Medicines and is available as a generic medication.
+In 2023, it was the eighteenth most commonly prescribed medication in the United States and the fourth most common antidepressant, with more than 27 million prescriptions.

+Eli Lilly also markets fluoxetine in a fixed-dose combination with olanzapine as olanzapine/fluoxetine (Symbyax), which was approved by the US Food and Drug Administration (FDA) for the treatment of depressive episodes of bipolar I disorder in 2003 and for treatment-resistant depression in 2009.

 Medical uses

 Fluoxetine is frequently used to treat major depressive disorder, obsessive–compulsive disorder (OCD), post-traumatic stress disorder (PTSD), bulimia nervosa, panic disorder, premenstrual dysphoric disorder, and trichotillomania.
-It has also been used for cataplexy, obesity, and alcohol dependence, as well as binge eating disorder.
-Fluoxetine seems to be ineffective for social anxiety disorder.
+It has also been used for cataplexy, obesity, alcohol dependence, social anxiety disorder, as well as binge eating disorder.
 Studies do not support a benefit in children with autism, though there is tentative evidence for its benefit in adult autism.
 Fluoxetine together with fluvoxamine has shown some initial promise as a potential treatment for reducing COVID-19 severity if given early.